AIBE 20 Bharatiya Nagarik Suraksha Sanhita (BNSS) Law: Syllabus, Topics, Preparation Tips

 Inclusion of BNSS in AIBE Syllabus:

-The revised AIBE syllabus now encompasses both the traditional CrPC and the newly instituted BNSS.
-This dual inclusion ensures that candidates are well-versed in the procedural aspects of criminal law during this transitional phase.
-Specifically, the subject titled "Criminal Procedure Code (CrPC) & (New) Bharatiya Nagarik Suraksha Sanhita" constitutes a significant portion of the examination, with an allocation of 10 questions out of the total 100 as per AIBE Exam Pattern.
+The revised AIBE syllabus now has rules of both the traditional CrPC and the newly instituted BNSS.
+The "Criminal Procedure Code (CrPC) & (New) Bharatiya Nagarik Suraksha Sanhita" has around 10 questions out of the total 100 as per AIBE Exam Pattern.

 Important Tips for AIBE BNSS Syllabus: